How to post a job and work effectively in Interfolio:

 Describe the materials you want applicants to submit for review, and make sure these align with your assessment criteria (see “Assessment”).

-All applicants for faculty positions are required to submit 3 items: a cover letter (letter of interest), CV, and diversity statement.
+All applicants for faculty positions are required to submit a cover letter (letter of interest) and CV.

 These materials should be discussed by the search committee early in the search process.
 Depending on the specific field or subfield, as well as the academic rank of the position, application materials may also include: a research statement; a teaching philosophy statement; a sample of scholarship; a specified number of letters of recommendation or a specified number of names and contact information for potential references.